 Step 4: make some jam

 While the cake is baking make the strawberry filling, or this can be made well in advance.
-Slice or chop the strawberries and add them to a saucepan along with sugar, lemon juice and lemon zest.
-Bring to a boil.
+If you want to skip this step, use a good quality jam like Bonne Maman.

 Pro Tip: To make sure your thickener is lump-free, first add the cornstarch to a bowl.
 Then slowly drizzle in the water while constantly whisking the mixture to remove any lumps.